wareeshayyyyy/FCV_PROJECT/research_reports/Module2_Classical_Features_Midterm_Report.md

 ## Midterm Report (8-10 pages)

 ### EXECUTIVE SUMMARY
 This comprehensive midterm report presents the classical machine learning approach to bone fracture detection.
-We extracted 36 features from 500 X-ray images and achieved 62.6% accuracy with SVM (Linear).
+We extracted 118 features from 500 X-ray images and achieved 65.6% accuracy with SVM (RBF).

 ### 1. FEATURE EXTRACTION METHODOLOGY